 - Anything else you plan on interacting with

 While you may not deem this necessary, I think it’s safe to say it’s not a terrible idea.
 You’d be surprised how long some of these common areas/surfaces go without ever being cleaned.
-Do yourself and your host a favor, disinfect it ALL!
+Do yourself and your host a favor, and disinfect it ALL!

 4. Stay Organized